-- (a) perform wearing dirty, torn or ragged clothing; - (b) use fire or any weapon or object with sharp edges: - (c) perform any act that endangers the safety of the public; - (d) perform any act of cruelty to an animal; - (e) have more than 4 people perform, unless otherwise authorised by the street entertainer's permit; - (f) unless otherwise authorised by the street entertainer's permit, allow any person under the age of 14 years to perform - (a) during school hours, on school days; and - (b) between 7.00pm and 6.00am; - (g) sell or permit the sale of any music tapes, recordings, compact discs or merchandise unless authorised by the local government; - (h) act in an offensive or obscene manner; - (i) place, install, erect, play or use any musical instrument or any device which emits music, including a loud speaker or an amplifier - facility means an outdoor eating facility or establishment adjoining or attached to a food business on any part of a public place or local government property, but does not include such a facility or establishment on private land; and permit holder means the person to whom a permit has been issued for the purpose of clause 11.15.
+- (a) perform wearing dirty, torn or ragged clothing; - (b) use or fire any weapon or object with sharp edges; - (c) perform any act that endangers the safety of the public; - (d) perform any act of cruelty to an animal; - (e) have more than 4 people perform, unless otherwise authorised by the street entertainer's permit; - (f) unless otherwise authorised by the street entertainer's permit, allow any person under the age of 14 years to perform - (i) during school hours, on school days; and - (ii) between 7.00pm and 6.00am; - (g) sell or permit the sale of any music tapes, recordings, compact discs or merchandise unless authorised by the local government; - (h) act in an offensive or obscene manner; - (i) place, install, erect, play or use any musical instrument or any device which emits music, including a loud speaker or an amplifier - - (i) other than in the permitted area; and - (ii) unless the musical instrument or device is specified in the street entertainer's permit; or - (j) solicit money from members of the public.

+facility means an outdoor eating facility or establishment adjoining or attached to a food business on any part of a public place or local government property, but does not include such a facility or establishment on private land; and permit holder means the person to whom a permit has been issued for the purpose of clause 11.15.